Skip to main content

 How does Barbour County Intermediate School rank in AL?

-Barbour County Intermediate School is ranked #710 out of 1,356 schools in AL.
+Barbour County Intermediate School ranks #849 of 1,356 schools in AL.

 What is Barbour County Intermediate School's MySchoolScout rating?

-Barbour County Intermediate School has a composite rating of 6.5 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Barbour County Intermediate School has a current MySchoolScout rating of 5.7 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Barbour County Intermediate School?